wilkinsonlab/FLAIR-GG/FDP-Configuration/README.md

 # FDP-Configuration
-A record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FAIR-in-a-box) for use on the EJP-RD Virtual Platform
+A record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FLAIR-in-a-box) for use on the FLAIR-GG Virtual Platform

-## Tutorial for running FAIR in a Box (FiaB)
+## Tutorial for running FLAIR in a Box (FiaB)

-If you don't yet have a FAIR Data Point, you could consider installing one using the FAIR in a Box (FiaB) installer here: https://github.com/ejp-rd-vp/FiaB
+If you don't yet have a FAIR Data Point, you could consider installing one using the [FLAIR in a Box (FiaB) installer here](../FLAIR-in-a-box/INSTALLER/)

 Now continue with the configuration below...

 ## Setting the default license

-NOTE: The EJP-RD "non-license" can be set as the default license:  https://w3id.org/ejp-rd/resources/licenses/v1.0 and various other defaults can be configured to more useful values.
+NOTE: It is a good idea to set a default license (cc-by-4 is the default for FDP), and other defaults for the FDP.

 To do this: